AdobeDocs/target.de-DE/help/c-recommendations/c-design-overview/customizing-a-template.md

 ## Ausführen von Ersetzungen in einem Zeichenfolgenwert {#section_01F8C993C79F42978ED00E39956FA8CA}

 Sie können Ihren Entwurf ändern, um Werte in einer Zeichenfolge zu ersetzen.
-Ersetzen Sie beispielsweise das in den USA verwendete Dezimalzeichen durch das in Europa und anderen Ländern verwendete Komma-Trennzeichen.
+For example, replacing the decimal point delimiter used in the United States with the comma delimiter used in Europe and other countries.

 Folgender Code zeigt eine einzelne Zeile in einem bedingten Verkaufspreis-Beispiel: